 The Breville Barista Express has a 30-second heat-up time and a manual steam wand.
 The integrated grinder has 16 settings and a simple holder for the portafilter.
 The display is analog and includes a pressure gauge that helps measure the grind size and extraction for the perfect espresso.

 If you’re interested in a broader range of machines, see our list of espresso machines for beginners.
 Looking for a lower-priced espresso machine?
 See our head-to-head comparison of the Breville Bambino vs Bambino Plus or options under $500.

 If you want a full list of semi-automatic espresso machine guides and info articles, see our main espresso page.

 Frequently Asked Questions

 What’s the difference between the Breville Barista Pro and Express?

 The Breville Barista Pro has a digital LCD screen and a more advanced ThermoJet heating system.
 The Breville Barista Express espresso machine uses an analog display, steam gauge, and thermocoil heating system and costs less than Pro.

 Which is better: the Barista Pro or Barista Express?

 The Barista Pro is the better machine.
-The ThermoJet system, more nuanced grind sizes, and display make better espresso and is easier to use than the Barista Express.
+The ThermoJet system, more grind size options, and LCD display make better espresso and is easier to use than the Barista Express.

 Is the Breville Barista Pro worth the price?